 Mary sat mostly for allegorical studies - group compositions echoing themes from history, art and literature, popular in Victorian times.
 The solo portraits that Julia Margaret also specialised in were reserved more for the many famous guests who, upon visiting the island, would often drop in at Dimbola to have the likeness captured by the increasingly well-known society photographer.
 Despite this, there are photos of Mary in which she is posed alone, and these are arguably some of the most striking and evocative of all JMC's images.

 Mary Hillier as Maud from Tennyson's poem

-The book itself, though full of extensive research and fresh information, is an easy read, and richly illustrated with numerous examples of JMC's art.
+The book itself, though full of extensive research and fresh information, is a comfortable read, and richly illustrated with numerous examples of JMC's art.
 In Light & Love, the author succeeds in conveying the Cameron’s colonial background and the all-pervasive class structure of Victorian society in a plain, non-judgemental style, leaving the reader to draw their own conclusions concerning just what this might have meant to the relationship between the two women.
 I liked the overall design and physical presence of the book, too – being a sturdy hardback with an unusual and attractive combination of colours on the spine and cover.

 Final Chapters - Mary after Julia

 Julia Margaret and her husband left England in 1875 to return to their plantation life and their family in Ceylon.
 And it is at this point that the two women's unusual relationship comes to an end.
 The final chapters, therefore, could easily fall pray to being something of an anticlimax.
 But they do not.
 The life of Mary after Julia was eventful and wholly reflective of a time of considerable social change in England and, indeed, much of Europe.
 Mary remained in the village of Freshwater.
 She married and had children, some of whom were lost in the dreadful carnage of the First World War.